golemparts/rppal/README.md

 Backwards compatibility for minor revisions isn't guaranteed until the library reaches v1.0.0.

 RPPAL is currently under active development on the [master branch](https://github.com/golemparts/rppal/tree/master) of the repository on GitHub.
-If you're looking for the `README.md` or the `examples` folder for the latest release or any of the earlier releases, visit [crates.io](https://crates.io/crates/rppal), download an archived release from the GitHub [releases](https://github.com/golemparts/rppal/releases) page, or clone and checkout the relevant release tag.
+If you're looking for the `README.md` or the `examples` directory for the latest release or any of the earlier releases, visit [crates.io](https://crates.io/crates/rppal), download an archived release from the GitHub [releases](https://github.com/golemparts/rppal/releases) page, or clone and checkout the relevant release tag.

 ## Documentation